1COR give an update on VAT at latest Legal Training Consultancy Tax Conference - Apr 2022

 In public law, Sarabjit appears in first-instance judicial reviews for both claimants and public bodies and also has vast appellate experience in the Court of Appeal, having appeared there dozens of times as sole counsel.
-He has acted in a number of complex cases, particularly where they interact with other areas he practices in such as tax, healthcare and immigration.
+He has acted in a number of complex cases, particularly where they interact with other areas he practices in.
 For example, he appeared as amicus in the Court of Appeal in the AR (Pakistan) case on immigration bail powers and has had numerous successful appearances in the Court of Appeal in human rights and immigration cases, as illustrated below.